valasek/website/content/en/authors/admin/_index.md

 Stanislav Valasek is realistic, responsible and energetic IT professional with 15 years of experience in product development and project management for international clients with a strong technical background.

-As an experienced I am skilled in planning, development, and implementation of complex and demanding projects, whilst keeping the focus on result achievements.
+I am skilled in planning, development, and implementation of complex and demanding projects, whilst keeping the focus on result achievements.